Minus The Flair

 Marvins Revolt Killec

-mewithoutYou Catch for Us the Foxes
+mewithoutYou Catch For Us the Foxes

-Minus The Bear Acoustics
+Minus the Bear Acoustics

-Modest Mouse Good News For People Who Love Bad News
+Modest Mouse Good News for People Who Love Bad News

-Mogwai Bat Cat EP
+Mogwai Bat Cat

 Mono You Are There